Julou Dogs Happy Thanksgiving

 The three dogs left the kitchen but Caesar laid down just outside the door and watched the oven where he had seen his mama put the turkey.
 As he lay there, the smells from the kitchen kept getting better and better!
 He could hardly lie there quietly, with his nose twitching at all the great smells.
 But his Mama Judy was working in the kitchen so he didn't dare get closer to the oven.

 After a little while, Judy walked out of the kitchen to do something else.
 Caesar inched forward till his head was in the kitchen but his body was still outside the room.
-When he didn't see anyone in the room, he stood up and walked a little way into the kitchen.
+When he didn't see anyone, he stood up and walked a little way into the kitchen.
 When his mama still didn't come back in to chase him out again, Caesar's bravery grew and he walked over by the oven.

 The most delicious smells were coming out of the oven!
 Caesar stuck his head up by the door and he could see the turkey inside giving off such wonderful smells that he just had to put his head closer.

 Suddenly there was a loud YELP!
-Mama Judy came running in the kitchen and Daddy Lou hollered from the living room, "What's wrong with that dog now?"
+Mama Judy came running in the kitchen and Daddy Lou yelled from the living room, "What's wrong with that dog now?"

 Caesar had touched his very tender, delicate nose to the very hot oven door.
 Ouch!
 It burned his poor nose!
 It hurt so much that he could only cry and whine pitifully.

 Mama Judy pulled Caesar over to the light and looked at his nose.
 She touched it and he jumped and yelped again.
 That hurt!
 Mama Judy then put some cool water on his nose which helped some.
 Poor Caesar could only lie on the floor and whimper.